mattliuym/Data-Display/README.md

 # Data-Display
-A data visualization project based on Echarts and HighCharts
+A data visualization project based on Echarts and HighCharts.
+The purpose of this project is to show how useful the products are to the potential clients of Henan YunGo Intelligence Ltd. This project is a demo and all the data is dummy and hardcoded mannually.

 How to use: